HomeE-commerceThe Role of User-Generated Video in E-commerce Conversion

 • Content that doesn’t actually show your product

-But automation can’t evaluate authenticity, helpfulness, or brand coordination.
-That requires human judgment.
-Your manual review process should assess whether the video provides value to potential customers.
+But automation can’t judge authenticity, helpfulness, or brand fit.
+That needs human judgment.
+Your manual review process should assess whether the video helps potential customers.
 Does it show the product clearly?
 Does it address common questions or concerns?
 Does it feel genuine?

 Quick Tip: When declining a video, always thank the contributor and explain why it didn’t meet your guidelines.
 Offer specific suggestions for improvement and encourage them to resubmit.
 This maintains goodwill and increases the chances they’ll try again.